ertuo-php/ertuo/README.md

 ### Route Names

 Routes have optional names, which are used to store the result from the rule accepting the current value.
-The route names are the first argument to `RouteGroup::add()`.
+The route names are the first argument to `Route::add()`.
 ```php
 yield '' => Route::add('_locale') ... // Route name is "_locale"
 ```